We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 Decision-making remains the prerogative of the court.

-On occasion, the court will delegate some decision-making powers to the agent, for example to determine contact arrangements.
-When no directions or guidance have been given by the court the agent is responsible for actively monitoring and reviewing arrangements.
+On occasion, the court will delegate some decision-making powers to the agent – for example, to determine contact arrangements.
+When no directions or guidance have been given by the court, the agent is responsible for actively monitoring and reviewing arrangements.
 Any change to placement, contact or other arrangements for te tamaiti or rangatahi must be decided by the court.

 We need to ensure we undertake the responsibilities of the agent consistently, even if more than one person takes on that role due to staff changes.